hang-justin/SoundCloudClone/backend/API-docs-SoundCloud.md

     }
     ```

-### Create a Song for an Album based on the Album's id
+### Create a Song

-Creates and returns a new song.
+Creates and returns a new song with or without an album.

 * Require Authentication: true
-* Require proper authorization: Album must belong to the current user
 * Request
-  * Method: ?
+  * Method: POST
-  * URL: ?
+  * URL: /api/songs
   * Headers:
     * Content-Type: application/json
-  * Body:
+  * Body without an album:

     ```json
     {
       "title": "Yesterday",
       "description": "A song about the past.",
       "url": "audio url",
+      "imageUrl": "image url",
+      "albumId": null
+    }
+    ```

+  * Body with an album:

+    ```json
+    {
+      "title": "Tomorrow",
+      "description": "A song about the future.",
+      "url": "audio url",
-      "imageUrl": "image url"
+      "imageUrl": "image url",
+      "albumId": 1
     }
     ```